pfriedland/aws-google-proxy/README.md

 - The Docker container can be run locally using the command `docker run -it -p 8080:8080 wattage/google-proxy` where the host port and image name may need to be adjusted

 ### Performance Testing
 Locust, a Python HTTP testing harness, was used to simulate 1000 concurrent users of the API and to test the auto scaling of the ECS service.
+Please see https://locust.io, `locustfile.py`, and `Dockerfile.locust`.
 This can be explained further upon request.